ThomasKirst/cursor-ai-training/docs/challenges.md

 ## Challenge 5: Let's Get Creative with Composer Mode

-**Objective:** Practice using Cursor's composer mode (Cmd+I / Ctrl+I) to generate code with more elaborate instructions.
+**Objective:** Practice using Cursor's composer mode (Cmd+I / Ctrl+I) to generate a simple website with more elaborate instructions.

 **Challenge:**

-- Come up with a simple JavaScript task that you'd like Cursor to help you with.
-This could be:
+Let's create a simple website that writes a summary about what we learned today.

-  - Generating a function to perform a specific calculation.
+The website should consist of several files for the HTML, CSS and JavaScript.

-  - Creating a loop to iterate over an array and do something with each element.
+The website could have a quiz section to practice today's material.

-  - Writing a conditional statement based on certain criteria.
+The website could have a dark mode toggle switch.

-- Give Cursor a clear and detailed prompt to generate the code.
+You could give it a game like theme or something nostalgic, super modern or something else.
+Be creative!

 **Think About:**

-- How can you phrase your prompt to get the most accurate and helpful results from Cursor AI?
+- How can you phrase your prompts as specific as possible to get the most accurate and helpful results from Cursor AI?
 - How does composer mode differ from using the inline edit command (Cmd+K / Ctrl+K)?